business4s/workflows4s/website/docs/anatomy.md

 - **Runtime Dependencies**: External services required by the runtime (e.g., event storage).
 - **WorkflowInstance**: A specific execution of a workflow with a unique ID.
 - **Events**: Persistent records of all actions and state changes in the workflow.
+- **WorkflowInstanceEngine**: Expandable, runtime-agnostic component that participates in all operations executed by the instance.
+Similar to sttp Backend
 - **KnockerUpper**: Responsible for waking up workflows at scheduled times, handling timer-based operations.
 - **WorkflowRegistry**: Keeps track of executed instances and their execution status.